How To Install Your PoleClinometer™

 NOTE: Though not exactly necessary, the protective sleeve is highly recommended to keep your sticker from being shredded by everyday abuses.
 The sticker is waterproof and UV resistant with or without the sleeve, but is much more tolerant of physical abuse with the sleeve in place.

 Consider adding a DANG-A-LOOP bungee to your pole.
-It’s included with your kit (starting Fall 2016), and it’ll help ensure a precise dangle for the most accurate slope angle readings.
+It’s included with your kit, and it’ll help ensure a precise dangle for the most accurate slope angle readings.
 Extra bonus: It’s a handy way to lash your poles together too!
 Here’s how to install yours.